RabiaMoosani27/Grade_System_python/README.md

-## 📊 Student Grade System (Python)
+## 📊 Student Report System (Python)
 ## 🧾 Overview

-The Student Grade System is a Python-based beginner project that calculates a student's total marks, percentage, and final grade based on input marks.
+The Student Report System is a Python-based beginner project that calculates a student's total marks, percentage, and final grade based on input marks.
 It helps understand basic programming concepts like conditions, arithmetic operations, and functions

 ## 🧾 Project Overview